A Time-Varying Fine Structure Constant from Naturally Ultralight Dark Matter: Cosmological history

 It follows from this that for each $m_{\phi}$, there is a minimal value of $\eta$ above which this new range covers only the central minimum of the zero temperature potential, $\varphi_{s} \in ((\pi-\pi/N) f, (\pi+\pi/N) f)$.
 Above this critical value of $\eta$, which we denote by $\eta_0$, $\varphi$ always ends up in the central minimum.
 Furthermore, from Eq.~\eqref{eq: linear coupling} we see that at this central minimum, $\varphi_m = \pi f$, the linear coupling of $\phi$ to photons vanishes, resulting in a greatly suppressed signal.
-Using Eq.~\eqref{eq: early evolution} we can estimate the value of $\eta_0$,
+The value of $\eta_0$ can be well approximated by considering evolution only in the regime $T\lesssim M/20$.
+The evolution at higher temperatures is less efficient at focusing the range of values of $\varphi$ due to the sudden drop of the modulus mass $m(T)$ at $T\sim M$, which has the effect of regenerating the amplitude of the field.
+The subsequent evolution of $\varphi$ in the regime when $T\lesssim M/20$ and $\eta<1$ scales with temperature as